maziac/DeZog/documentation/Usage.md

 ![](images/watch_comment.jpg)

-Note:
+Notes:
-Watches always work in the 64k area.
+- Watches always work in the 64k area.
 I.e. they don't use 'long addresses' (banks).
+- You can also put a register name (e.g. "BC") in the WATCHes area.
+However, in that case you cannot add a type or count.

 ### Change the Program Counter